Abner Rosen Foundation Inc

 Governance and Leadership

 The foundation is managed by Jonathan Rosen (son of founder Abner Rosen) and Jeannette Rosen (Jonathan's wife), who serve as trustees.
 Jonathan Rosen is an accomplished collector with expertise in ancient numismatics and Mesopotamian cylinder seals, which directly influences the foundation's grantmaking priorities.
-Both Jonathan and Jeannette Rosen are known philanthropists with connections to major cultural institutions including Lincoln Center, the Metropolitan Museum of Art, and the Museum of Fine Arts in Boston.
+He has been a Fellow of the American Numismatic Society since 1997 and is recognised as one of the foremost collectors of Archaic coinage.
+Both Jonathan and Jeannette Rosen are known philanthropists with connections to major cultural institutions including Lincoln Centre, the Metropolitan Museum of Art, and the Museum of Fine Arts in Boston.

 Application Process & Timeline